bbalganjjm/natural_js/docs/implementation/m1-contract.md

 ## Nested JSON and row child Select

-This is a proposed new 2.0 binding capability, gated by the M4 prototype.
+This is a 2.0 binding capability proved in the M4 pilot.
 In 1.x a Select receives its option array separately; Form treats a row property with the same DOM `id` as the selected scalar, so a nested array does not automatically become row-local options.
-M4 prototypes the new path; M5 implements nested row ownership and path binding; M6 completes Select/Grid/List integration.
-If the prototype cannot preserve correctness and binding speed, the M4 review gate may choose explicit per-row Select binding for 2.0 and schedule automatic nested binding for a later 2.x release.
+M4 implemented the row-local path and measured it against an explicit per-row alternative.
+M5 completes nested row ownership and shared validation; M6 completes Select/Grid/List integration.

 ```html
 <tr data-row-template>